jhyun0919/jhyun0919.github.io/_posts/Energy/2021-01-05-Cascading Outage Sim Dynamic.md

   <figcaption>Table IV.
 Average demand loss, average branch outages, and the probabilityies of loss for different load models [1]</figcaption>
 </figure>

-- The constant Z load model ($Z_{100}I_0P_0E_0$) shows the best performance based on the average power loss and the probability of large blackout (listed in Table IV).
+- The constant Z load model ($Z_{100}I_0P_0E_0$) shows the best performance based on the average power loss and the probability of large blackout (listed in Table IV).  <br><br>

-- As can be seen in Table IV, the probabilities of large demand losses varies from 2.5% to 3.5% for those four load configurations.
+- As can be seen in Table IV, the probabilities of large demand losses varies from 2.5% to 3.5% for those four load configurations.  <br><br>

-- These results show that load models play an important role in dynamic simulation and may increase the frequency of nonconvergence if they are not properly modeled.
+- These results show that load models play an important role in dynamic simulation and may increase the frequency of nonconvergence if they are not properly modeled.  <br><br>

 <span style="color:green"> Q. WHAT IS THE EXACT MEANDING OF NOT PROPERLY MODELED??? </span>